Ali Nawaz Baloch: International career

 Nawaz represented Pakistan from 1967 to 1974.
-10 March 1969, he scored his first international goal in a 2–1 victory against Iraq, at the 1969 Friendship Cup held in Iran.
+On 10 March 1969, he scored his first international goal in a 2–1 victory against Iraq, at the 1969 Friendship Cup held in Iran.
 During the 1969 RCD Cup held the same year, he scored a goal in a 2–4 defeat against Turkey.

-He captained the national team at the 1974 RCD Cup.
+At the 1974 RCD Cup, he was selected as vice captain behind captain Ayub Dar.
+During Dar's absence, he captained in the second match of the tournament against Turkey, scoring the last goal in the eventual 2–2 draw.
 He last played with the national team at the 1974 Asian Games held in Tehran, in which Pakistan was defeated by Iran and Burma, but won against Bahrain by 5–1 where Nawaz scored two goals.

 Coaching career

 He began his coaching career in the United Arab Emirates before returning to Pakistan where he was coach and manager of the Pakistan Airlines football team.
 He served as a coach in the United Arab Emirates for five years.
 Nawaz also took the Pakistan youth football team to UAE in 1993.
 In 2001, he was member of the coaching staff during the tour of the Pakistan national team to England.